lilyball/Tomorrowland/README.md

 `Promise.delay(on:_:)` is a method that returns a new promise that adopts the same result as the receiver after the specified delay.
 It is intended primarily for testing purposes.

+### `PromiseOperation`

+`PromiseOperation` is an `Operation` subclass that wraps a `Promise` and allows for delayed execution of the promise handler.
+It's created just like `Promise`, with `init(on:_:)`, but it doesn't run the handler until the operation is started (either by calling `start()` or by adding it to an `OperationQueue`).
+The operation has a `.promise` property that returns a `Promise` that will resolve to the results of the computation, but can be accessed before the handler is invoked.
+If the operation is put on a queue and is initialized with the `.immediate` context, the provided handler will run on the queue.

+Requesting cancellation of the `PromiseOperation.promise` is identical to calling `PromiseOperation.cancel()`.
+If the operation has already started, cancellation support is at the discretion of the provided handler, just like with a normal `Promise`.
+If the operation has not yet started, cancelling it will prevent the handler from ever executing, though the returned promise itself won't cancel until the operation has moved to the `isFinished` state (e.g. by being started).

+The use of `PromiseOperation` instead of a `Promise` allows for delaying execution of the promise, setting up dependencies, controlling concurrency with the operation queue's `maxConcurrentOperationCount`, and generally integrating with existing operation queues.

 ### Objective-C

 Tomorrowland has Obj-C compatibility in the form of `TWLPromise<ValueType,ErrorType>`.
 This is a parallel promise implementation that can be bridged to/from `Promise` and supports all of the same functionality.
 Note that some of the method names are different (due to lack of overloading), and while `TWLPromise` is generic over its types, the return values of callback registration methods that return new promises are not parameterized (due to inability to have generic methods).